Nomin9854/Library_Mgt/README.md

 # Library_Mgt
-Android App for a Library Management Sysye,
+Android App for a Library Management System,